History of logarithms: Natural logarithm

 By use of the geometric series with its conditional radius of convergence, an alternating series called the Mercator series expresses the logarithm function over the interval (0,2).
-Since the series is negative in (0,1), the "area under the hyperbola" must be considered negative there, so a signed measure, instead of purely positive area, determines the hyperbolic logarithm.
+Since the series is negative in (0,1), the "area under the hyperbola" must be considered negative there, so a signed area determines the hyperbolic logarithm.

 Historian Tom Whiteside described the transition to the analytic function as follows: